 Feral cats and foxes are a major threat to wildlife in Australia, and Kalamurina is no exception.
 We are unable to bait for feral predators on the property as we have a local population of Dingoes that are an important ecological driver in desert ecosystems.
-AWC has sponsored a PhD research project on the ecology, movements, habitat use and diet of Dingoes on Kalamurina.
+AWC has previously sponsored PhD research on the ecology, movements, habitat use and diet of Dingoes on Kalamurina.
 We are also undertaking research across our sanctuaries to develop an effective landscape-scale method of control for feral cats.

-The ecological survey effort at Kalamurina currently spans 33 permanent study sites covering all the major habitat types on the sanctuary, as well as another 60 sites which provide a standardised sampling methodology for comparative bird surveys.
-The surveys take place annually, while small mammal and reptile fauna surveys take place every three to five years (more frequently in response to significant weather events) and involve almost 4,000 live trap nights, 200 camera trap nights, over 150 bird surveys, as well as vegetation surveys and sand plot track analysis.
+The ecological survey effort at Kalamurina currently spans 41 permanent study sites covering all the major habitat types on the sanctuary, as well as another 66 sites which provide a standardised sampling methodology for comparative bird surveys.
+Bird and tracking surveys take place annually, while small mammal and reptile fauna surveys take place every three to five years (more frequently in response to significant weather events).
+Survey efforts across Kalamurina involve almost 4,000 live trap nights, 200 camera trap nights, over 150 bird surveys, as well as vegetation surveys and 65 sand plot track analysis.
 The data from this research measures a suite of ecological health indicators, including the diversity and abundance of key faunal groups (threatened mammals, seed-eating birds, diurnal reptiles) and the impact of key threats, and allows AWC to track the ecological health of Kalamurina.

 Australia has the worst mammal extinction record in the world.
 A large contributor to this has been the introduction of feral animals, particularly foxes and cats which prey directly on native wildlife.
 At Kalamurina, AWC staff remove as many foxes and cats as possible, and also protect the local dingo population.
 We are conducting research into the role of dingoes as an apex predator in arid environments, and working to develop a landscape-scale method of controlling feral cats, as well as tackle weeds which are brought in by large feral herbivores and floodwaters.